 The goals of this course are three fold: to improve student communication, to expand student understanding of cultures in Spanish speaking countries, and to prepare students for the Advanced Placement Spanish Language and Culture Exam which is given each May.
 The course focuses on six required course themes: Families and Communities, Personal and Public Identities, Beauty and Aesthetics, Science and Technology, Contemporary Life and Global Challenges.
-Classroom instruction focuses on the four skills assessed by the exam: listening, reading, speaking and writing.
+Classroom instruction focuses on the four skills assessed by the exam; listening, reading, speaking and writing.
 Students will be able to narrate, describe and explain orally and in writing, topics that relate to them and the world around them in the present, past, future and conditional tenses and the subjunctive mood.
 Students will read, interpret and analyze authentic resources that may include newspaper articles, plays, short stories, essays and poetry written by famous Spanish speaking authors.
-Students will also strengthen their listening skills by interpreting, and analyzing authentic materials such as podcasts, dialogs and videos.
+Students will also strengthen their listening skills by interpreting, and analyzing authentic materials such as podcasts. dialogs and videos.
 The teacher and students will speak Spanish 100% of the time.

-Students are required to take the Advanced Placement Spanish Language Exam in the spring of their senior and junior years.
+Students are required to take the Advanced Placement Exam at the end of the year.